nitin42/Making-a-custom-React-renderer/part-two.md

 Depending upon the type of element, we return an instance based on it else we return `undefined`.

 We're done with the part two of our tutorial.
 We created the API for our two components (`Document` and `Text`) and a `createElement` method to create an element.
-Now we will create a function that will parse the input component (input to `render` method) and will return the output (rendered children and props).
+In the next part, we will create a render method to flush everything to the host environment.

 [Continue to Part-III](./part-three.md)